cran/BayesianFROC/README.md

-#  validation of fit via alculation of p -value of the chi square goodness of fit, which is
+#  validation of fit via calculation of p -value of the chi square goodness of fit, which is
 #  calculated by integrating with  predictive posterior measure.

-            BayesianFROC::ppp(
-              fit
-              )
+plot_dataset_of_ppp( fit )

-                   # The auhor thinks it is not correctly programmed, so it needs validaton of programing
+# The author thinks it is probably coded  correctly, so it needs validation of program